 Mallards were seen every day.
 One morning they had a few Northern Pintails with them.

 October 04 Clear 55F (12.7C) Afternoon 72F (22.2C)

 October 05 Clear 43F (6.1C) Afternoon 74F (23.3C)

 October 06 Cloudy 42F (5.5C) Afternoon 56F (13.3C)

 October 07 Cloudy 51F (10.5C) Afternoon 54F (12.2C)

 October 08 Clear 51F (10.5C) Afternoon 62F (16.6C)

 October 09 Cloudy 42F (5.5C) Afternoon 61F (16.1C)

-We enjoyed seeing Charlie with Jack, Terry with Bogie, Kathy with Tula, Bill S., Warner, Linda with Hunter, Frank and David, Tanya and Rick, Janet, Mary and Wilma, Bob and Judy, Krista, Diane waiting for a school group, Rhian and Norm, Sue, Paul with Scout, Ulla, Denise with Summer, Doug from Greendale Herb & Vine, Brenda with Finnegan, Alyson and Randy with Chesney, as well as Helmut and Selma while we were out.
+We enjoyed seeing Charlie with Jack, Terry with Bogie, Kathy with Tula, Bill S., Warner, Linda with Hunter, Frank and David, Tanya and Rick, Janet, Mary and Wilma, Bob and Judy, Christa, Diane waiting for a school group, Rhian and Norm, Sue, Paul with Scout, Ulla, Denise with Summer, Doug from Greendale Herb & Vine, Brenda with Finnegan, Alyson and Randy with Chesney, as well as Helmut and Selma while we were out.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.